-Bollywood Drugs case: Arjun Rampal appears before NCB; Actor's friend Paul Giyard arrested
+Bollywood Drugs case: Arjun Rampal questioned by NCB; Actor's friend Paul Giyard arrested

-Mumbai, Nov 13: Bollywood actor Arjun Rampal is being questioned by the Narcotics Control Bureau (NCB) on Friday in connection with a drug case, while his friend has been arrested, an official said.
+Mumbai, Nov 13: Bollywood actor Arjun Rampal was questioned by the Narcotics Control Bureau (NCB) in a drug- related probe for around seven hours on Friday.

+"I have nothing to do with drugs.
+I have prescription for the medicine which was found at my residence and the prescription has been handed over to NCB officials," Rampal told reporters.

+"I am cooperating with the investigation and the NCB officials are doing a good job," the actor-turned-model said as he emerged out of the NCB's zonal office in south Mumbai around 6 pm.

 Rampal, who was initially summoned by the central agency on Wednesday, arrived at the NCB's zonal office in Ballard Estate, South Mumbai, around 11.00 am.